One of the most significant considerations with any pet is the price tag.

 Naturally, food is an essential part of a puggle’s upkeep.

-Again, the cost of this will vary depending on your choices as an owner.
+Again, this cost will vary depending on your choices as an owner.

 Different owners might give their dogs raw food diets, kibble diets, or a combination of the two.
 As a smaller dog breed, puggles will be towards the cheaper end of the dog feeding scale simply because they will eat less than larger breeds.